-Taxable Term Note: The System is party to a taxable term loan agreement with a bank, relating to a \$97,864 term loan, the proceeds of which were used to defease a portion of the Series 2010 Bonds.
+Taxable Term Note: The System is party to a taxable term loan agreement with a bank, relating to a \$97,878 term loan, the proceeds of which were used to defease a portion of the Series 2010 Bonds.
 Absent an agreement between the System and the bank to extend the final maturity, the taxable term loan matures on September 27, 2024.

 Commercial Paper: In order to enhance the System's liquidity, Management has the authority to issue up to \$1,000,000 from time to time under the System's commercial paper program.
-On March 5, 2019, the System issued commercial paper in the amount of \$50,000.
-The proceeds of the commercial paper were used to redeem the Series 2008C-2A bonds of \$49,230 plus accrued interest and certain costs related to the issuance of the commercial paper.
-The remaining proceeds were used for general corporate purposes.
+As of March 31, 2021, \$50,000 of commercial paper notes were outstanding.